flowr-analysis/flowr/wiki/Search API.md

-_<span title="an overview of flowR's search API">Generated</span> from '[wiki-search.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-search.ts "src/documentation/wiki-search.ts")' on 2026-08-26, 11:00:45 UTC (v2.15.1, R v4.6.1), please do not edit directly._
+_<span title="an overview of flowR's search API">Generated</span> from '[wiki-search.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-search.ts "src/documentation/wiki-search.ts")' on 2026-09-10, 07:04:46 UTC (v2.15.8, R v4.6.1), do not edit directly._

 This page briefly summarizes flowR's search API which provides a set of functions to search for nodes in the [Dataflow Graph](https://github.com/flowr-analysis/flowr/wiki/Dataflow-Graph) and the
 [Normalized AST](https://github.com/flowr-analysis/flowr/wiki/Normalized-AST) of a given R code (the search will always consider both, with respect to your search query).
 Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki/Interface) wiki page for more information on how to access this API.
-Within code, you can execute a search using the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer.ts#L178"><code><span title="Run a search on the current analysis.">runSearch</span></code></a> function.
+Within code, you can execute a search using the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer.ts#L177"><code><span title="Run a search on the current analysis.">runSearch</span></code></a> function.

 For an initial motivation, let's have a look at the following example:

 ```ts
 Q.get({"name":"x"})
 ```

 <details style="color:gray"> <summary>Search Visualization</summary>

 ```mermaid
 flowchart LR
 0("<b>get</b>(filter: #123;#34;name#34;#58;#34;x#34;#125;)<br/>_generator_")
 ```

 In the code:

 ```r
 x <- x * x
 ```

 <details style="color:gray"> <summary>JSON Representation</summary>

 ```json
 {